iAhmadGad/Hakam/README.md

 ## Why Hakam?

-As a problem solver, sometimes you might have slow internet, and waiting until your submission get tested may take longer than expected, you might even refresh your page a lot of times.
+As a problem solver, sometimes you might have slow internet, and waiting until your submission get tested might take longer than expected, you might even refresh your page a lot of times.

 so why not testing your solutuon locally before you submit it?